kaismic/Hitorus/README.md

 **Read in other languages:** [English](README.md), [한국어](README-ko.md)

-Hitorus is a desktop web application that makes using hitomi.la easier.
+Hitorus is a desktop web application that enhances the use of hitomi.la by extending its features and incorporating custom features unique to the app.

 ## Preview
 <div align="center">